lenesk/sokolova.dk/studieprove-online-course.md

 #### Payments via bank transfer

 #### Companies pay VAT, private individuals do not pay VAT

+### Five reasons to take a training course running right up to the exam:

+* you get ready for the exam in a smaller group class (8-10 students);
+* prep curriculum is streched over 11 sessions for an efficient assimilation of material;
+* access to preparing materials;
+* well-structured lessons with a focus on all the aspects of the exam content;
+* a closed admission course - no current enrollment to ensure the homogeneity of the class.

+### Admission requirements
+This course is for those who had acquired Danish level B2 or passed Prøve i Dansk 3.
+It is not a prerequisite to pass Prøve i Dansk 3, but you should be confindent at Danish level B2, escpesially in writing.

 ### Why choose a once-per-week course?